Just Command Runner Guide¶

 Deploying Updates¶

-just gcp migrate dev
+just gcp deploy-all dev

 just gcp verify-deployment-quick dev

-# After testing on dev
+# After testing on dev, promote to prod

 just gcp deploy prod